-One of the greatest challenges that CEOs and business-side leaders are faced with when tasked with implementing a cybersecurity program is the board-level reporting that goes on once the program is in place.
-We are starting to see CEOs bonuses contingent on cybersecurity progress but for most business leaders the technical nature of cyber can seem daunting.
-In this series, I’ll be outlining what information CEOs and business leaders need from their cybersecurity programs to effectively report to the Board of Directors on the state of their cyber posture.
+One of the most significant challenges that CEOs and business-side leaders are faced with when tasked with implementing a cybersecurity program is the board-level reporting that goes on once the program is in place.
+We are starting to see CEOs’ bonuses contingent on cybersecurity progress, but the technical nature of cyber for most business leaders can seem daunting.
+In this series, I’ll be outlining what information CEOs and business leaders need from security programs to effectively report cybersecurity to board members on the state of their cyber posture.

 FUD FUD FUD

-The concepts of fear, uncertainty, and doubt (FUD) are effective tools when developing a proactive program like cybersecurity - when used sparingly.
-In most cases, Boards and CEOs are most concerned with not ending up in the headlines along with the likes of Equifax and Marriott.
-Contextualize the function of your cyber program with these headlines to help the Board understand why the enterprise needs this program.
+The concepts of fear, uncertainty, and doubt (FUD) are practical tools when developing a proactive program like cybersecurity - when used sparingly.
+In most cases, Boards and CEOs are most concerned with not ending up in the headlines, along with the likes of Colonial and JBS.
+Contextualize the function of your cyber program with these headlines to help the Board understand why the enterprise needs this program urgently.

 What Threats Matter To Your Organization

-In these specific cases, determine if your CISO’s risk and compliance tool automates risk reporting.
-In CyberStrong we offer a suite of executive focused risk reports ranging in levels of granularity.
-In this case, focus on an executive level risk report - the CyberStrong Executive Risk Report shows the top three risks facing the enterprise.
+You need to determine if your information security’s risk and compliance tool automates risk reporting.
+In CyberStrong, we offer a suite of executive-focused risk reports ranging in levels of granularity.
+In this case, focus on an executive-level risk report - the CyberStrong Executive Risk Report shows the top three risks facing the enterprise.

 Articulating Risk Appetite

-This is where the Board’s interest in cyber needs to meet the existing risk appetite of the organization.
-As enterprises continue to embrace new technology, they are also embracing new risks to the organization.
-A CEO does not need to know every granular technical threat to the enterprise, what they do need to understand is the volume of cyber risk for an aggregate level.
-Risk management tools that increase visibility through the organization and automate many of the menial tasks that cyber teams are critical to reporting to the board.
-Specifically, solutions that help quantify risk in the same way that a CFO quantifies financial risk, or a CEO and Board can quantify strategic risk.
+Your board’s interest in cyber needs to meet the current risk appetite of the organization.
+As enterprises continue to welcome new technology, they also embrace new risks to the organization.
+A CEO needs to understand the volume of cyber risk for an aggregate level.
+Risk management tools increase the organization’s visibility and automate many menial tasks that cyber teams are critical to reporting to the board.
+Specifically, solutions help quantify risk in the same way that a CFO quantifies financial risk or a CEO and Board can quantify strategic risk.